- Water Resources

-Making your site Florida-Friendly is all about working with Florida’s environment instead of against it.
-Keep the nine major principles of Florida-Friendly landscaping in mind when establishing or maintaining landscape.
+Making your yard Florida-Friendly is all about working with Florida’s environment instead of against it.
+Keep the nine major principles of Florida-Friendly landscaping in mind when you are buying new plants for your yard or maintaining landscape.

 Major Principles of Florida Friendly Landscaping